-- When the bell rings to start class, the teacher conducts a think-pair-share activity culminating in a class discussion related to images shown in Figures 1, 2, and 3.
-(Alternatively the teacher might introduce the lesson using the jigsaw activity described above using Figures 1, 2, 3, and 5.)
-The teacher concludes the discussion by introducing the questions identified above that will guide an inquiry.
-The teacher then creates a timeline on the board in front of the class and attaches the images that students have analyzed on the dates 1861, 1900, 1912 (and 1942 if the jigsaw activity is used). - 2.
+- When the bell rings to start class, the teacher conducts a think-pair-share activity culminating in a class discussion related to the photograph of students of color at Whittier Primary School (Figure 2).
+The teacher concludes the discussion by introducing the questions identified above that will guide the inquiry.
+The teacher then creates a timeline on the board in front of the class and attaches the photograph of the students at Whittier School to the timeline at 1899. - 2.
 The teacher conducts the mini-lecture described above to provide students with the background knowledge needed to comprehend the documents and to think critically about the racism of the traditional "First Thanksgiving" narrative. - 3.
-The teacher informs students that they will use a number of primary sources from the Library of Congress and explains and models the strategy of contextualization using the letter written by the Downtown Association of Los Angeles in Figure 8.
+The teacher informs students that they will be using a number of primary sources from the Library of Congress and explains and models the strategy of contextualization using the letter written by the Downtown Association of Los Angeles (Figure 5).
 After modeling the analysis of this document, the teacher attaches a copy of the document to the timeline at 1933. - 4.
-To introduce an Indigenous perspective, the teacher reads out loud to students the picture book Giving Thanks: A Native American Good Morning Message (Swamp, 1997).
-The teacher asks students to consider how this Thanksgiving message compares to those already analyzed.
-Alternatively, the teacher might show students a video of Jake Swamp reading the book in both his Indigenous language and in English.
-This book, written by Jake Swamp, a member of the Mohawk nation, describes an ancient Mohawk Thanksgiving message that predates the 1621 "First Thanksgiving."
-After presenting the book, the teacher asks a few students to share some ways that Swamp's perspective compares with the other documents analyzed so far, with students encouraged to respond to one another's ideas.
-The class discussion continues with students considering whether a picture of the book's cover should be placed on the timeline prior to 1621 or at 1997, the year the picture book was published.
+The teacher conducts a jigsaw activity as described above using eight of the images found in the Library of Congress Primary Source Set.
+At the conclusion of the jigsaw activity, the teacher has one student from each expert group attach a copy of the image they studied to the timeline on the board at the appropriate location.